Job Candidates: How to Craft Your EDGE in a High-Trust Environment

 Systematic Outreach for New “Us”

-Reconfiguration of ties for out.
+Reconfiguration of ties for “Us”.

 This is the stage of assessment and reconfiguration of your ties on their ability to deliver the message of identification with your story for those who are not a part of the personal networks.
-Think of how your candidacy, idea or proposal can unite the whole community with an idea that defines “us” and make people feel special because they are involved in your idea.
+Think of how your candidacy, idea, or proposal can unite the whole community with an idea that defines “us” and makes people feel special because they are involved in your idea.
 Having this “us” message is what will glue the potential supporters around you and your team.
 The delivery of this message must be consistent.

 With reference to the “map of my blog,” this post belongs to the “HOW” level of practical application, and it is written for individuals who want to craft their edge within the environments that welcome all representatives of their group (e.g., veterans, former athletes, or graduates from high-respected institutions).
-Please follow my blog for posts on each of these groups and their ways of self-differentiation.